Renault Master Z.E. reliability & safety

 Electronic stability control is also standard, and it includes Grip Xtend, which allows you to alter the traction control to get going on slippery surfaces.
 Hill-hold assistance is also included and trailer stability control is also thrown in.
 However, cruise control with a speed limiter is an option.

 As with the Kangoo Z.E., the Master Z.E. comes with a sound generator to help other road users know you’re there.
 The futuristic Z.E.
-Voice works at speeds up to around 20mph, when the general tyre and road noise of the van takes over.
+Voice works at speeds up to around 20mph, when the general tyre and road noise takes over.

 In This Review